 Before you attempt a DIY tile installation…

 Are you trying to decide whether to attempt a DIY tile installation or hire a professional tile installer?
 Sometimes, a DIY project can be a fun way to expand your skills and save some money.
-Unfortunately, we hear stories all the time about people who got in over their heads when it comes to tile installation.
-Before you attempt DIY tile, make sure your decision is based on realistic expectations.
+Unfortunately, we hear stories all the time about people who got in over their heads with a tile project.
+Before you attempt DIY tile, especially large projects like kitchens or bathrooms, make sure your decision is based on realistic expectations.
 The details in this article will help you understand what to expect.

 The Scope of the Project